Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-and-redeeming-a-reward.md

 #### Step 3 - Redeem the Reward
 If you received the `201 - Created` response from Step 2 then the your reward has been successfully claimed!

 You can now call the `/v1/transaction/reward/redeem` endpoint to redeem your reward.
-This will return your a[Reward Redemption Model](#reward-redemption-model).
+This will return your a [Reward Redemption Model](#reward-redemption-model).

 Use the `credential list` items to help you render a UI for your customer together with  the `redemptionInstructions`, which instuct your customer how to redeem the reward.